Is Sexting Illegal? Know Your State Laws

 Do You Need To Work With an Experienced Criminal Defense Attorney?

-Any case that involves sexual references in regard to a minor requires an experienced criminal defense attorney.
-This holds true even if the other individual is also a minor.
+Any case that involves sexual references regarding a minor requires an experienced criminal defense attorney.
+This holds even if the other individual is also a minor.
 The state laws can make all the difference in how courts interpret the situation, but it is important to note that many teens have faced child pornography charges.
 Even when states do not equate minors sexting each other with child pornography, instances of suspected or proven revenge porn may create lifelong legal repercussions for the accused party.
 The person may even be registered as a sex offender.

 Hiring an experienced attorney does not guarantee a positive outcome for a case, but it does help families explore every possible option to preserve the accused person’s freedom.
 Unfortunately, there are not many attorneys willing to take sexting cases because they are so complex and controversial.
 We can help connect you with a willing and qualified attorney.
-Submit a request online or call us today at (866) 345-6784 to get in touch with an experienced lawyer in your area!

 We've connected over FIVE MILLION requests since 2001